I've got all these offers from big companies. Why should I consider working for a small company instead?

 It's probably a good idea to work for a big company at some point - they got big for a reason and there are lots of people to learn from.
 The problem is that it is very easy to get pigeon-holed into a particular type or style of work.
 A small company lets you experience a breadth of work and types of projects much more quickly than you can experience in a larger organisation.
 At Airsource you get to know everybody and you can expect to be entrusted with much greater responsibility more quickly than elsewhere.

 You might expect job security to be perilous at a small company, but being small means we have to be financially conservative in order to survive.
-We've been going for the better part of a decade now and have outlasted lots of big companies.
+We've been going since 2006 and have outlasted lots of much bigger companies.
 Small doesn't have to mean insecure.

 What sorts of people do you employ?